lewisphaosada/spotifygame/README.md

-# Group Project 2

 # Overview
 Angular frontend.
-Npm install, ng serve, and go to localhost:4200 to start the game.
+Npm install, npm install howler, ng serve, and go to localhost:4200 to start the game.